zhenjia2017/RDUKG/README.md

        ```
        sudo systemctl start neo4j
        ```
+     - Open a browser and navigate to **http://localhost:7474** to verify the accessibility of Neo4j service.

 ## Feedback
 Any feedback is welcome!
 Please do not hesitate to contact us via mail: zjia@swjtu.edu.cn.